Effective date of the policy:

 1. Two security levels apply to the University of Cape Town Electronic Communication Systems (ECS).

-2. Password-based authentication credentials by default do not expire.
+2. Password-based "network" general authentication credentials by default do not expire.

 3. All system authentication credentials assigned to users are for their own personal use and must not be shared or disclosed to any third party, staff member, or student.

-4. A user is responsible for changing their password and notifying ICTS if they suspect the authentication credentials have been compromised.
+4. A user is responsible for changing their password and notifying the UCT Computer Incident Response Team (CSIRT) at uctcsirt@uct.ac.za if they suspect the authentication credentials have been compromised.

-5. Data stewards and system owners are to determine the appropriate level of security for the systems for which they are responsible.
+5. Data stewards and system owners are to determine the appropriate level of security including access and authorisations for the systems they are responsible for.

 6. All users of University information systems must abide by the minimum password protection standards outlined for password creation.